Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Dark Matter Expected Signal

 The cross section, $\sigma_0$, is defined as the velocity-independent and thermal averaged WIMP-nucleus cross section, which is comprised of the Spin-Independent (SI) and the Spin-Dependent (SD) part as

 where $F_\text{SI,SD}$ are the SI and SD nuclear form factors respectively.
 For simplicity, we will consider that the proton and neutron form factors are equal.
-Moreover, in our case study, we will focus on the SI part of this cross-section and denote $F_\text{SI} = F(q)$.
+Moreover, in our case study, we will focus on the SI part of this cross-section and denote $F_\text{SI} (q) = F(q)$.
 Then, in the case where the WIMP scatters-off a nucleus of $Z$ protons and $A-Z$ neutrons, the SI cross section takes the form

-where $f_p$ and $f_n$ are the proton and neutron couplings to WIMP, $\mu_n$ the nucleon-WIMP reduced mass. \\
+where $f_p$ and $f_n$ are the proton and neutron couplings to WIMP, and $\mu_n$ the nucleon-WIMP reduced mass. \\

-The nuclear form factor $F^2(q)$ describes the loss of coherence as the momentum transfer $q$ increases.
-When $q$ is large, the WIMP begins to perceive the spatial distribution of nucleons inside the nucleus, causing the individual scattering amplitudes to no longer add in phase.
-In this work, we have considered the Klein-Nystrand (KN) parameterisation~\cite{Papoulias_2019}:\\ \\ In this expression, $j_1$ is the first-order spherical Bessel function, $R_A$ is the nuclear radius, which is often approximated by $R_A = 1.2 \, A^{1/3}$ fm~\cite{Klein_1999}, while $a_k = 0.7$ fm is a parameter related to the nuclear skin thickness.
+The above mentioned nuclear form factor, $F^2(q)$, describes the loss of coherence as the momentum transfer $q$ increases.
+For extremely low momentum transfer, $q \ll 1/R$, there is no sensitivity to the nuclear structure and $F(q) = 1$.
+When $q$ increases, the WIMP begins to perceive the spatial distribution of nucleons inside the nucleus, causing the individual scattering amplitudes to no longer add in phase.
+For the nuclear form factor, in this work, we have considered the Klein-Nystrand (KN) parameterisation~\cite{Papoulias_2019}:\\ \\ In this expression, $j_1$ is the first-order spherical Bessel function, $R_A$ is the nuclear radius, which is often approximated by $R_A = 1.2 \, A^{1/3}$ fm~\cite{Klein_1999}, while $a_k = 0.7$ fm is a parameter related to the nuclear skin thickness.

-The DM velocity distribution in our Galactic Halo is assumed to follow a truncated Maxwellian distribution (the Standard Halo Model~\cite{Savage, Freese_2013}) with $\sigma_v$ the velocity dispersion, $v_0 = \sqrt{2/3} \sigma_v = 220~\text{km/s}$ the local circular velocity of the Earth with respect to the galactic centre, and $v_\text{esc} = 544~\text{km/s}$ the DM escape velocity.
+Regarding the DM velocity distribution in our Galactic Halo, we assumed it to follow a truncated Maxwellian distribution (the Standard Halo Model~\cite{Savage, Freese_2013}) with $\sigma_v$ the velocity dispersion, $v_0 = \sqrt{2/3} \, \sigma_v = 220~\text{km/s}$ the local circular velocity of the Earth with respect to the galactic centre, and $v_\text{esc} = 544~\text{km/s}$ the DM escape velocity.
 In the galactic centre frame of reference, this distribution takes the form \\ and the normalisation

 where

 The integral of the inverse of the velocity distribution $\eta(v_{\mathrm{min}}) = \int_{v > v_\text{min}} \frac{f(\textbf{v})}{v}d^{3}v$ averaged over the solar cycle and boosted to the laboratory frame of reference, is analytically calculated as\\ \\ where